Welcome to my updated Robocash review.

-- I’m able to invest into consumer loans and commercial loans from parts of the world that I’m less exposed to in my other investments, like Kazakhstan and South-East Asia, with an interest rate of around 12% per year.
+- I’m able to invest into consumer loans and commercial loans from parts of the world that I’m less exposed to in my other investments, like Kazakhstan and South-East Asia, with an interest rate of up to 12,3% per year.

 - I like the unique features the platform offers, like the payout function, the minimum investment of just 1€ per loan and being able to see accumulated interest as well, in addition to what has been paid out.

 - I also appreciate that once the auto invest is set up, the platform takes care of the rest and I don’t have to spend any more time on my investments there.
 There is also no shortage of available loans to buy.

 What Could Be Improved

 - It took my a while to understand how commercial loans work on the platform, I think they should be explained more clearly.